 Acid rain causes a cascade of effects that harm or kill individual fish, reduce population numbers, completely eliminate species from a lake, and decrease biodiversity.
 As acid rain flows through soils in a watershed, it releases aluminum from soils into the lakes and streams located in that watershed.
 Thus, as pH in a lake or stream decreases, aluminum levels increase.
 Both low pH and increased aluminum levels are directly toxic to fish.
 In addition, low pH and increased aluminum levels cause chronic stress that may not kill individual fish but leads to lower body weight and smaller size, making fish less able to compete for food and habitat.

 Some types of plants and animals are able to tolerate acidic waters.
 Others, however, are acid-sensitive and will perish as the pH declines.
 Generally, the young of most species are more sensitive to environmental conditions than adults.
 At pH 5, most fish eggs cannot hatch.
 At lower pH levels, some adult fish die.
-Some acid lakes have no fish; figure 1 shows that not all fish, shellfish, or the insects that they eat can tolerate the same amount of acid; for example, frogs can tolerate water that is more acidic than trout.
+Some acid lakes have no fish.
+Not all fish, shellfish, or the insects that they eat can tolerate the same amount of acid; for example, frogs can tolerate water that is more acidic than trout.

 Acid Rain Effects on Ecosystems